-GLOBAL NAVIGATION SATELLITE SYSTEM (GNSS) [ICAO]- GNSS refers collectively to the worldwide positioning, navigation, and timing determination capability available from one or more satellite constellation in conjunction with a network of ground stations.
+GLOBAL NAVIGATION SATELLITE SYSTEM (GNSS)- GNSS refers collectively to the worldwide positioning, navigation, and timing determination capability available from one or more satellite constellations.
+A GNSS constellation may be augmented by ground stations and/or geostationary satellites to improve integrity and position accuracy.